Aircraft suppliers woo with new tech in a tablet-toting world

 TABLET POWER

 But much of the new technology at the Apr.
-8-10 fair was designed with the tablet-toting traveller in mind.
+8-10 fair was designed with the tablet-toting traveler in mind.

-Representatives of aerospace supplier Honeywell (HON.N) cited data estimating there will be 10 billion mobile devices, such as those made by Apple (AAPL.O) and Samsung (005930.KS) in the world by 2016, for a global population of about 7.3 billion.
+Representatives of aerospace supplier Honeywell cited data estimating there will be 10 billion mobile devices, such as those made by Apple and Samsung in the world by 2016, for a global population of about 7.3 billion.

 "The newest trends are all about tablet holders and power," Recaro Aircraft Seating CEO Mark Hiller told Reuters.